-TRANSITION PROGRAM "LITTLE DOMS"
+TRANSITION PROGRAM - LITTLE DOMS

-Students attending the Reception Transition Program "Little Doms" will complete two terms (July - December) before the commencement of a full year of Reception.
+Students attending the Reception Transition Program complete two terms (Term 3 and Term 4) of Little Doms before the commencement of a full year of Reception.
 The program implements a play and inquiry-based curriculum framed by the key learning areas of ACARA.
 It follows normal school hours (5 days per week) and is purpose-designed to assist students acclimatise to the formalised structures of Early Years schooling.
 The program is optimised by its small class size and benefits from access to all College facilities.
-These include the Library, playground, Gymnasium, Art Room, as well as Music, Technology and foreign language (Italian) resources and experiences.
-Students are also introduced to prayer and liturgy through the College's rich Dominican traditions and spiritual development foci, and enjoy supportive immersion opportunities with other classes within the Junior School.
+These include the Library, Playground, Gymnasium, Art Room, as well as access to experiences in Music, Technology and a Language Other than English (Italian or Vietnamese).
+Students are also introduced to prayer and liturgy through the College's rich Dominican traditions and spiritual development foci and enjoy supportive immersion opportunities with other classes within the Junior School.